 The NC-9100h Print / Fax Server supports SMB (Server Message Block) over the TCP/IP protocol via the NetBIOS interface.
-This means that just like regular Windows[®] PC's the Brother DCP/MFC can appear in your network neighborhood.
+This means that just like regular Windows® PC's the machine can appear in your network neighborhood.
 The main advantage of NetBIOS printing is that you are able to print from legacy DOS applications that are running on PC's that are connected to Microsoft networks.

-- 1 (For MFC) Press Menu, 6, 6, 5.
-(For DCP) Press Menu, 4, 2, 5.
+- 1 Press Menu, 6, 6, 5.

-- 2 Press or to select On or Off.
+- 2 Press or to select on or off.

 - 3 Press Set.

 - 4 Press Stop/Exit.